THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
 * 07/2021: So glad that our paper 'Defending against Model Stealing via Verifying Embedded External Features' is awarded the Adversarial for Good Award by ICML AdvML Workshop, 2021.
+Looking forward to discussing it at the workshop in 24 July, 2021.
 * 07/2021: I am invited as the PC Member of IJCAI and ICLR 2022
 * 07/2021: So glad to be awarded the TBSI Excellence Scholarship, 2021.
 * 06/2021: One paper is accepted by ICML Workshop 2021.
 Its codes will be released on Github when we publish its extension.